 From a courtyard, we hear voices and clapping sounds.
 A group of monks are performing a lesson of ‘intellectual discussion’.
 Two by two, the monks are facing each other.
 One monk gives a speech, emphasizing his words by slapping one hand into the palm of the other hand, while his opponent makes comments, whenever he feels like it.

 We take our seats in the grass on a nearby hill and wait.
 Clouds come and go, creating ever changing patterns of light and dark on the mountain slopes.
 Finally, a tractor arrives with two bundles.
 Two men proceed to carry these bundles twice around a large circle, in which several fires are burning.
-The bundles are then placed on a nearby slanting rock, which is darkened by dried blood.
-The men then take their seat inside the circle.
+The bundles are placed on a nearby slanting rock, which is darkened by dried blood, whereupon the men take their seat inside the circle.
 A few minutes later, they get up, pick up some bowls of tsampa, and walk up the slope to the bundles.
 Facing the mountains, they throw some of the tsampa into the air, shouting, the sound reverberating between the hills.
 From the rocks, about fifty Himalayan griffon vultures (Gyps himalayensis) take off, soaring over the area.

 The two men now begin to cut up the bodies.
 Arms and legs are dismembered, the meat cut into long strips, which is again divided into smaller strips.
 In this way, most of the body is divided into small pieces, the skull and the rib case being left intact.
 The men then return to the circle.
-The vultures drop from the sky, gorging on the meat, while ravens and Himalayan black kites (Milvus lineatus) do their best to get a share.
+The vultures drop from the sky, gorging on the meat, while ravens and Himalayan black kites (Milvus lineatus) make an effort to get a share.
 Occasionally, two birds fight over some tidbit, their heavy wing beats causing a cloud of dust to rise.
 When their stomach is full, they hop clumsily up the slope, where they begin digesting their meal.

 A couple of Japanese tourists, who have approached too close, are chased away by the butchers, who shout angrily at them.
 They then return to the bodies, armed with large hammers, with which they crush the bones.
 The skulls are crushed by dropping a large stone on them.
 This is lengthy work, as the bone splinters must be very small, before the birds are able to swallow them.
 The broken bones and the brain are mixed with tsampa, which is strewn on the slope.
 Some of the vultures, which haven’t had their fill, return to the spot, and soon all that remains of the deceased is a couple of splintered bones and a little dried blood.